E-learning App

 Self development enthusiasts

 Our users spend their free time exploring creative projects, learning both online and offline, and watching tutorials on YouTube and social media.
-They’re eager to learn and try new things.
+They are eager to learn, experiment, and try new things.

-Our data indicates strong interest among women, primarily parents, across several age segments.
+Our data indicates strong interest among women aged 30–50, many of whom are parents, across several segments.

 People who follow creative influencers

-On social media era, creation and hobbies are a hit!
-Crafty content is a main drive and a source of inspiration for many people around the globe.
+In the social media era, creative hobbies are thriving.
+Craft-driven content is a major source of inspiration for people around the world.

-Our users are the ones who constantly make, bake, knit, fix and tell everyonr about it -because they feel proud with the new skills they accommodate withput leaving their home.
+Our users are the ones who make, bake, knit, and create.
+They share their work with others because they take pride in the new skills they develop from home.

 The problem